 - 29 January 2015 - Memorandum withdrawing the 25 Mar 2014 Interpretative Rule Regarding the Applicability of Clean Water Act Section 404(f)(l)(A).
 For additional information click here.

 - 3 December 2014 - The U.S. Army Corps of Engineers has received a final biological opinion from National Oceanic and Atmospheric Administration Fisheries on the USACE nationwide permits that were reissued on Feb.
 13, 2012, and went into effect on March 19, 2012.
 The biological opinion was issued on Nov.
 24, 2014, and it concludes the re-initiated programmatic consultation on the Endangered Species Act that began in July 2012 between the two agencies.
 To view the biological opinion click here.
 For more general information click here.

 The Department of the Army Regulatory Program is one of the oldest in the Federal Government.
 Initially it served a fairly simple, straightforward purpose: to protect and maintain the navigable capacity of the nation's waters.
 Time, changing public needs, evolving policy, case law, and new statutory mandates have changed the complexion of the program, adding to its breadth, complexity, and authority.

-The Regulatory Program is committed to protecting the Nation's aquatic resources, while allowing reasonable development through fair, flexible and balanced permit decisions.
+The Regulatory Program is committed to protecting the Nation's aquatic resources and navigation capacity, while allowing reasonable development through fair and balanced decisions.
 The Corps evaluates permit applications for essentially all construction activities that occur in the Nation's waters, including wetlands.